Jaymon/Montage/README.markdown

   - cache - Montage will try and cache to this directory
   - web - where requests will be handled, this will typically have the index.php file
   - plugins - any plugins you are using, plugin folders are organized more or less the same way
+  - view - all your template files
+  - data - any data files your app will use

 ## How Does the Controller Work?